DanYamamotoEvans/DanYamamotoEvans.github.io/cv.md

 #### Excellent Graduation Project
-Awarded for the graduation thesis by the Keio University with the title "Development of high-throughput technologies to screen protein interactomes". <br>
+Awarded for the graduation thesis "Development of high-throughput technologies to screen protein interactomes" by the Keio University (Year of 2018) <br>